Measurement & Installation Guidelines

 How Much to Order

-Bundles and cartons of wood can vary in measurement depending on the product.
-Some may be much larger and be much heavier when moving.
 When ordering, it is always recommended to order at least 10% more than your measurement.
 This extra will allow for defects that may be found among the boards and your own cuts and unusable pieces that will be leftover during installation.
-Because every product will vary and every person has a different installation process, there is a decent chance you will be leftover with extra material.
+Because every product will vary and every project may affect the exact waste percentage, it is expected to have leftover material.
 This is normal and always recommended to have.
-We say this because there are many situations that may arise.
-For example, higher waster factor than expected during installation, future rooms that need flooring, and in case you need addtiional material to do a repair.
+This is also true for accessory pieces such as moldings, glue, and underlayment.
+Returns on this material are not allowed.

 Installing Your Floor: